openresty/lua-nginx-module/README.markdown

     end

-assuming the datagram service is listening on the unix domain socket file `/tmp/some-datagram-service.sock`.
+assuming the datagram service is listening on the unix domain socket file `/tmp/some-datagram-service.sock` and the client socket will use the "autobind" feature on Linux.

 Calling this method on an already connected socket object will cause the original connection to be closed first.